Associate Professor of Psychology and Chair of the Department of Psychology

 Office Hours: By Appointment

-- DeWitt Stetten, Jr. Postdoctoral Fellow at the Office of NIH History
+- Stetten Post-doctoral Fellow in the History of Biomedical Sciences, Office of NIH History (Public History)

 - PSY 312: Nonexperimental Research Methods

 - PSY 370E: The Psychology of Human Sexuality